LOCAL SEO: Do It YourselfLocal SEO – How to Do It Yourself: Part I

 - Local Chamber of Commerce sites

-In Part II we’ll continue with your Tampa Business DIY LOCAL SEO plan by focusing on your Google My Business page, optimizing your website for mobile and creating simple lead capture landing pages.
+In Part II we’ll continue with your business DIY LOCAL SEO plan by focusing on your Google Business Profile, optimizing your website for mobile and creating simple lead capture landing pages.